 Pay your bills and dues on time

-Now even though you might not have long standing loans or debts, paying off your small bills is important too.
-You might think that what does it matter if you clear you phone bill or rent on time or not, but your credit report keeps a track of all your bills and collections (Source: CreditRepairXP.com) and if you don’t pay them regularly, then they could come back and haunt you later.
+Now even though you might not have long-standing loans or debts, paying off your small bills is important too.
+You might think that what does it matter if you clear your phone bill or rent on time or not, but your credit report keeps a track of all your bills and collections (Source: CreditRepairXP.com) and if you don’t pay them regularly, then they could come back and haunt you later.
 So always make it a point to clear all kinds of bills on time.

 Don’t get too many credit cards

 Do not pile yourself with a bundle of credit cards.
 Getting one or two is more than enough.
 If you have too many credit cards, you would need to keep a good credit score on each account which might become a lot of work.
-You would need to keep a constant check on your credit card usage and if any of your cards crosses the 60% mark, it would be a sad day for your credit score.
+You would need to keep a constant check on your credit card usage and if any of your cards cross the 60% mark, it would be a sad day for your credit score.